 But knowing that the physiological state that’s associated with rapid eye movement sleep is important says nothing about the dreams themselves.
 Even if the brain activity associated with REM sleep is vitally important, the actual dreams that we experience might be just a by-product of those brain states, and that dreams don’t do anything in their own right.

 The discovery of REM sleep was important for many reasons, but one was that it allowed researchers to get a better idea about the content of people’s dreams.
 Before we knew that people dream mostly during a special stage of sleep, researchers had to rely mostly on people reporting their dreams when they woke up in the morning.

 But of course, people often don’t remember dreaming at all—even though we know that they did.
-And the dreams that they do remember in the morning may tend to be the most bizarre or disturbing or vivid ones.
-So, just asking people to recall their dreams in the morning misses a lot of dreams.
+The dreams that they do remember in the morning may tend to be the most bizarre, disturbing, or vivid ones.
+Just asking people to recall their dreams in the morning misses a lot of dreams.

 But once REM sleep was discovered, sleep researchers could wake people up during REM and almost always get a report of a dream in progress.

 Many of these studies examined the question of whether the content of people’s dreams is affected by things that happen to them either right before they go to sleep or during the REM state itself.